pond/dnd/party_riglan/journals/campaign_6/Riglan: Part 3.1.md

 It's a slightly cloudy morning above Deepgarden Keep.
 It might be a nice day if the cloud blows away.
 The sun is up at any rate, above the planes and mountains to the East.
 It's visible under the cloud layer behind the big apple tree in the middle of the field.

 Temo didn't sleep so well.
-A hand touches him on his shoulder - "You didn't sleep much, did you" - Quelline, by his side in the bed in the little cottage.
+A hand touches him on his shoulder - "You didn't sleep much, did you" - Qelline, by his side in the bed in the little cottage.
 BOING!
 Someone jumps onto him.
 "It's today!
 Today's the day!" repeats Carp.
 "You said you'd bring me!" - he seems very excited.
 "Now remember.
 It's a school for *big* kids.
-Promise you'll behave," answers Quelline.
-Carp's wearing special clothes that Quelline gave him - "proper" looking, mended - though he's not done a great job of dressing himself!
+Promise you'll behave," answers Qelline.
+Carp's wearing special clothes that Qelline gave him - "proper" looking, mended - though he's not done a great job of dressing himself!

 There's an unexpected knock at the door.
-"Coming!" shouts Quelline, donning a robe.
+"Coming!" shouts Qelline, donning a robe.
 Nethza's voice at the door, and another; "Is he anxious?" - that's Riglan.
 A gruff voice, further.
 "He'll be fine!
 He's just putting it on.
 Just doing it for the attention, aren't you!
 I know you can hear us, get up, it's the big day!" - Maireagh.

 The first day the schools both open!